International Ringette Federation: History

 Twenty-three years after the sport of ringette began in Canada, the first successful attempt to organize a group dedicated to the promotion and development of the sport internationally resulted in the creation of the World Ringette Council (WRC).
-The first international congress in was held in Helsinki, Finland, in 1986 and was attended by representatives from five countries: Canada, Finland, Sweden, the United States and France.
+The first international congress was held in Helsinki, Finland, in 1986 and was attended by representatives from five countries: Canada, Finland, Sweden, the United States and France.
 The sporting body was also determined to establish an elite level of international competition for ringette.

 After the organization administered the first World Ringette Championship tournament in 1990, the World Ringette Council (WRC), the precursor to the IRF, changed its name to the International Ringette Federation in 1991, probably to avoid confusion due to the fact that it had the same acronym as the world event, the World Ringette Championships (WRC).

 For a period of time a separate competition was organized for the Junior elite level of ringette, the World Junior Ringette Championships, but the competition has since discontinued as a separate tournament and has now merged with the World Ringette Championship as a whole.
 The organization also held the Ringette World Club Championship in 2008 and 2011 and had scheduled a tournament for 2014, but the tournament was discontinued due to financial reasons the competing clubs faced and is no longer active.

 In 2012, the International Ringette Federation announced new promotional activities in Norway, Slovakia, as well as in South Korea.